Theme House Application and Review Process

 - During the years a Theme House is not formally reviewed by CLAC, the Theme House conducts an informal review with the Office of Residence Life to identify areas for growth as well as areas of achievement.

-- A Theme House review consists of queries meant to gather information about the program, ultimately helping to answer the question, "Should this Theme House program be renewed?"
-Information is gathered from many stakeholders to the Theme House program, such as the current residents, the faculty advisor, Facilities/Housekeeping, the Office of Residence Life, and the Earlham community.
+- A Theme House review consists of queries meant to gather information about the program, ultimately helping to answer the question, “Should this Theme House program be renewed?”
+Information is gathered from many stakeholders to the Theme House program, such as the current residents, the faculty adviser, Facilities/Housekeeping, the Office of Residence Life and the Earlham community.

-Proposals for new Theme House communities should contain education goals for its residents, Earlham community engagement goals, Richmond community engagement goals, a draft of their Community Standards, and a letter of support from a faculty member and commitment to serve as their advisor.
+Proposals for new Theme House communities should contain education goals for its residents, Earlham community engagement goals, Richmond community engagement goals, a draft of their Community Standards and a letter of support from a faculty member and commitment to serve as their adviser.
 The education goals for the community should outline learning objectives for the students who live in the Theme House.
-The Earlham community engagement goals should outline how the Theme House community will engage, educate, and meet a need within the Earlham College community.
+The Earlham community engagement goals should outline how the Theme House community will engage, educate and meet a need within the Earlham College community.
 The Richmond community engagement goals should outline how the community will engage with their Richmond community neighbors.
 The Community Standards document outlines basic governance standards for the community to aid in community accountability and communication.
-Finally, a letter of support and commitment from a faculty member will express their support for the community proposal, what resources they or their department plans to commit, and their educational goals for the community.
-This packet should be submitted to the Office of Residence Life by Thursday, November 1st, 2018.
+Finally, a letter of support and commitment from a faculty member will express their support for the community proposal, what resources they or their department plans to commit to and their educational goals for the community.
+This packet should be submitted to the Office of Residence Life.

 CLAC will review submitted applications for Theme House programs if there are available college house facilities for the upcoming academic year, either because a Theme House was not renewed or because an additional facility is begin allocated to the Theme House residential program.

 The Theme House review process is actually a re-application process for an existing Theme House program.
 This re-application consists of two parts: